How do you onboard a new assistant? Or how do you onboard a new CEO? Great questions!

 The Startup Life

-As I started my new gig, I decided it was ok to miss my goal of writing once a week.
+As I began my new gig, I decided it was ok to miss my personal goal of writing once a week.
 I chose instead to focus all my energy and time on my family, the new job, and sleep.
 Between the three, there really wasn’t much time left.

 But now that I’m in a bit of a groove, I want to get back to writing.
-So this post is the start of a new streak of weekly posts – hopefully.
+So I’ll consider this post a fresh start.

 5 Tips for Onboarding a New Assistant